 Residences along Park Drive would be separated from the majority of construction activity by hilly terrain in Elysian Park.
 Construction activity would generally not be audible at these residences.
 However, construction activity related to connecting the new potable water pipeline to the existing supply line would occur in close proximity to residences.
-This activity would not require nighttime construction, but it would raise the existing daytime ambient noise level, which was identified as 46 dBA Leq.
-As shown in Table 6 above, construction noise equipment noise levels would exceed the 75 dBA at 50 feet Los Angeles Municipal Code Section 112.05 noise limitation.
-Where noise levels exceed the noise standards specified in Los Angeles Municipal Code Section 112.05, mitigation measures N-2 through N-11 would be implemented to reduce construction noise levels.
-With implementation of mitigation, the noise impact would be reduced to a less than significant level.
+This activity would not require nighttime construction, but it would raise the existing daytime ambient noise level, which was identified as 46 dBA L{eq}.
+As shown in Table 6 above, construction equipment could generate noise levels up to 95 dBA at 50 feet, or multiple loud pieces of equipment operating simultaneously could combine to generate a noise level that exceeds 100 dBA at 50 feet.
+However, the City of Los Angeles has stated in the CEQA Thresholds Guide that construction activity involving multiple pieces of equipment typically generate a noise level of 89 dBA at 50 feet.